-There are many important issues on the ballot for the November 6 election—affordable housing, taxes, clean energy, jobs, abortion, the influence of money in politics and how we treat immigrants.
-We will also be electing leaders for our national, state and local governments – the people who will represent you in the next two to four years.
+Did you vote?
+There were many important issues on the ballot for the November 6 election—affordable housing, taxes, clean energy, jobs, abortion, the influence of money in politics and how we treat immigrants.
+We also elected leaders for our national, state and local governments – the people who will represent you in the next two to four years.

 2017-19 LWVPDX DEO Update-7-1-18Here is the complete up-to-date list you can use to contact the elected government officials who represent you: from President Trump to your state senator to a director of your Soil and Water Conservation District.
 These officials were elected to serve you and your fellow citizens.
 You have a right to tell them how you think they can make government more responsive to your or society’s needs.